ethanhayest/tilleyeh-GHY4818Lab/resume.md

 # Education

 I am a Senior who is about to graduate in the fall of 2024 with a Geography Degree.
+WakeField High School 2018

 # Work Experience